Do Androids Dream of Electric Sheep?: Adaptations

-Comic books

 BOOM!
 Studios published a 24-issue comic book limited series based on Do Androids Dream of Electric Sheep? containing the full text of the novel and illustrated by artist Tony Parker.
 The comic garnered a nomination for "Best New Series" from the 2010 Eisner Awards.
 In May 2010, BOOM!
 Studios began serializing an eight-issue prequel subtitled Dust To Dust, written by Chris Roberson and drawn by Robert Adler.
 The story takes place in the days immediately after World War Terminus.

+In 2025, Sevan Kirder's Thalassor released a concept album called empathy.exe, based on Do Androids Dream of Electric Sheep?.

 Sequels

-Three novels intended to serve as sequels to both Do Androids Dream of Electric Sheep? and Blade Runner have been published:
+Three novels intended as sequels to both Do Androids Dream of Electric Sheep? and Blade Runner have been published: